Skip to content

 Note: It is better to include a child’s birth year, rather than age.
 Because this narrative is written in the youth’s voice, it made sense to reference his age.

-Meet Lexi (born in 2005)!
-If you want every day to start with a smile, there’s no doubt Lexi will bring one to your face.
+Meet Lexi!
+If you want every day to start with a smile, there’s no doubt Lexi (born in 2005) will bring one to your face.
 She greets everyone with a big smile and has been described as one of the happiest children you will ever meet.
 Her spirit is like no other, and the rewards of her love and smiles will be endless.
 A very social girl, Lexi loves to interact with children and adults.
 Lexi loves to be talked to!
 Lexi likes playing with soft baby toys and chewing on them and rolls around on the floor to get to what she wants.
-She can amuse herself by playing with toys attached to her chair tray (her favorites are toys with music and lights).
+She can amuse herself by playing with toys (her favorites are toys with music and lights).
 Watching TV and animated movies are also fun for Lexi.

 What makes it great?